l460289052/Orbitool/readme.md

 If 'Scroll according to plot' check box is checked, the spectrum table will scroll to the left mz of the figure.

+##### y log scale

+I will autoscale y axis after toggling

+##### autoscale y axis

+rescale the figure to fit the highest peak and x axis within current x range

 ### Pre peak fitting

 ------

-all spectra are showed in left table.
+all spectra are shown in left table.
 Select how much peak used in peak fitting and show.

 #### Remove unique peak